Danny Morrison (sports executive)

 the local organizing committee for the Dr Pepper ACC Football Championship in Charlotte.

 Personal life

 He is a native of Burlington, North Carolina.
+He played basketball for Wofford College for four years.
 He has degrees from Wofford (B.A.
 Mathematics, summa cum laude, Phi Beta Kappa), North Carolina (Master of Education), and University of South Carolina (Ph.D Educational Leadership).